 - What are generic drugs?

-- Do generic medicines work the same as brand-name medicines?
+- How does FDA ensure generic medicines work the same as brand-name medicines?

-- Why do generic medicines cost less than brand-name medicines?
+- Why do generic medicines often cost less than the brand?

 - What standards must generic medicines meet to receive FDA approval?

-- Is a generic version of my brand-name medicine available?
+- Is a generic of my brand-name medicine available?

-- Does FDA monitor side effects or safety issues with generic medicines?
+- How does FDA monitor side effects or safety issues with generic medicines?